opencv/opencv/doc/tutorials/introduction/macOS_install/macOS_install.markdown

 [Numpy](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html) and
 [Git](https://www.atlassian.com/git/tutorials/install-git) installed on your machine.

+@note
+OSX comes with Python 2.7 by default, you will need to install Python 3.8 if you want to use it specifically.
+If you XCode and XCode Command Line-Tools installed, you already have git installed on your machine.

 Installing CMake
 ----------------
 -# Find the version for your system and download CMake from their release's [page](https://cmake.org/download/)